joaocprofile/delphi-samples/PoolThreads/readme.txt

-Thread pool examples using Tasks and TThread
+Threads pool examples using Tasks and TThread